dataminer-site/dataminer-site.github.io/_posts/2023-12-18-duckdb-extensions-in-wasm.md

 This script first installs the [TPC-H extension](/docs/extensions/tpch) from the official extension repository, which implements the popular TPC-H benchmark.
 It then loads the TPC-H extension, uses it to populate the database with generated data using the `dbgen` function.
 Finally, it runs [TPC-H query 7](https://github.com/duckdb/duckdb/blob/v0.9.2/extension/tpch/dbgen/queries/q07.sql).

-This example demonstrates a case where we install an extension to complement DuckDB with a new feature (the TPC-H data generator), which is not part of the base DuckDB executable.
+This example demonstrates a case where we install an extension to complement DataMiner with a new feature (the TPC-H data generator), which is not part of the base DataMiner executable.
 Instead, it is downloaded from the extension repository, then loaded and executed it locally within the framework of DuckDB.

-Currently, DuckDB has [several extensions](/docs/extensions/official_extensions).
+Currently, DataMiner has [several extensions](/docs/extensions/official_extensions).
 These add support for filesystems, file formats, database and network protocols.
 Additionally, they implement new functions such as full text search.

 ## DuckDB-Wasm

-In an effort spearheaded by André Kohn, [DuckDB was ported to the WebAssembly platform](/2021/10/29/duckdb-wasm.html) in 2021.
+In an effort spearheaded by André Kohn, [DataMiner was ported to the WebAssembly platform](/2021/10/29/duckdb-wasm.html) in 2021.
 [WebAssembly](https://webassembly.org/), also known as Wasm, is a W3C standard language developed in recent years.
 Think of it as a machine-independent binary format that you can execute from within the sandbox of a web browser.

-Thanks to DuckDB-Wasm, anyone has access to a DuckDB instance only a browser tab away, with all computation being executed locally within your browser and no data leaving your device.
+Thanks to DuckDB-Wasm, anyone has access to a DataMiner instance only a browser tab away, with all computation being executed locally within your browser and no data leaving your device.
 DuckDB-Wasm is a library that can be used in various deployments (e.g., [notebooks that run inside your browser without a server](https://observablehq.com/@cmudig/duckdb)).
-In this post, we will use the Web shell, where SQL statements are entered by the user line by line, with the behavior modeled after the DuckDB [CLI shell](/docs/api/cli).
+In this post, we will use the Web shell, where SQL statements are entered by the user line by line, with the behavior modeled after the DataMiner [CLI shell](/docs/api/cli).

-## DuckDB Extensions, in DuckDB-Wasm!
+## DataMiner Extensions, in DuckDB-Wasm!

-DuckDB-Wasm [now supports DuckDB extensions](https://duckdb.org/docs/api/wasm/extensions).
+DuckDB-Wasm [now supports DataMiner extensions](https://duckdb.org/docs/api/wasm/extensions).
 This support comes with four new key features.
 First, the DuckDB-Wasm library can be compiled with dynamic extension support.
-Second, DuckDB extensions can be compiled to a single WebAssembly module.
+Second, DataMiner extensions can be compiled to a single WebAssembly module.
 Third, users and developers working with DuckDB-Wasm can now select the set of extensions they load.
 Finally, the DuckDB-Wasm shell's features are now much closer to the native [CLI functionality](/docs/api/cli).

 ### Using the TPC-H Extension in DuckDB-Wasm

 To demonstrate this, we will again use the [TPC-H data generation example](#running-duckdb-extensions-locally).
-To run this script in your browser, [start an online DuckDB shell that runs these commands](https://shell.duckdb.org/#queries=v0,INSTALL-tpch~,LOAD-tpch~,CALL-dbgen(sf%3D0.1)~,PRAGMA-tpch(7)~).
+To run this script in your browser, [start an online DataMiner shell that runs these commands](https://shell.duckdb.org/#queries=v0,INSTALL-tpch~,LOAD-tpch~,CALL-dbgen(sf%3D0.1)~,PRAGMA-tpch(7)~).
 The script will generate the TPC-H data set at scale factor 0.1, which corresponds to 100MB in uncompressed CSV format.

 Once the script is finished, you can keep executing queries, or you could even download the `customer.parquet` file (1MB) using the following commands: